Centro direzionale di Napoli: Location

 The complex is located in Naples between the central station, Vicaria side, and Piazza Nazionale.
 Although the structure is entirely within the Poggioreale district, there is a Polizia di Stato station called "Vasto - Arenaccia".

-The center is accessible from Via Giovanni Porzio, a road that runs from Corso Malta to Corso Meridionale, making a corner with this and Via Taddeo da Sessa: this is the main entrance to the citadel, so much so that the most used address for the correspondence is "via Giovanni Porzio, 4", although this house number seems to be arbitrary, since it is not marked anywhere and before the office building on the same side of the street there is nothing, since the center itself is directly next to via Taddeo da Sessa, extension of the Southern course, from which another access ramp is available, through an underpass.
+The center is accessible from Via Giovanni Porzio, a road that runs from Corso Malta to Corso Meridionale, making a corner with this and Via Taddeo da Sessa: this is the main entrance to the district, so much so that the most used address for correspondence is "via Giovanni Porzio, 4.”
+This number seems to be arbitrary, because it is not posted anywhere and because on the office building on the same side of the street there is nothing.

-Access is also are available from via Francesco Lauria, via Domenico Aulisio, via Costantino Grimaldi, piazza Giovanni Falcone and Paolo Borsellino (formerly piazza Enrico Cenni, resulting again in the street map of the City of Naples despite the change of the plate [4]), via Serafino Biscardi and Piazza Salerno.
+The area can also be accessed from via Francesco Lauria, via Domenico Aulisio, via Costantino Grimaldi, piazza Giovanni Falcone and Paolo Borsellino (formerly piazza Enrico Cenni, which is what is shown on the street map of the City of Naples despite the change of the street sign), via Serafino Biscardi and Piazza Salerno.
 Some of these entrances enter directly into the structures of the new courthouse.

-Internal toponymy
+Internal naming

 Inside the business district, most of the buildings are marked by a code consisting of a letter and a number, sometimes separated by a slash: the letter indicates the block, the number is the lot inside that block.
 The blocks range from A to G. For some buildings, names are used instead.

-The center is also equipped with an internal odonomastic, without civic numbering.
-The exception is Kagoshima, which is the only name indicated by the Commune's official license plate, which curiously is shown in the street map of the same municipality, but not in the maps, including Google's.
+The district also uses its own street naming system, rather than municipal numbering.
+The exception is largo Kagoshima, which is the only name indicated by the Commune's official street sign, and while this name appears on the stradario (street listing) of the municipality, it is not shown on street maps, including Google's.